evorts/kevlars/readme.md

 ### Messaging

-This package is used to send messaging.
-Currently only support sending message to `telegram`.
+This package is used to send messaging to selected provider.
+> Currently only support sending message to `telegram`.
 Will add other provider as things progress.

 To use this package, simply import it and use it like below:
 ```go
 tgSender := messaging.NewTelegramSender(